axiom-org/axiom/testnet/README.md

 ./expose.sh 0
 ```

 You only need to expose it once; you don't need to run that on every deploy.
+However, if
+you change the firewall rules later, you may also need to change the firewall rules in
+the Google Cloud config (as opposed to Kubernetes).
+See: https://console.cloud.google.com/networking/firewalls/list

 To find the external ip, run: